wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.5.3 =
+* work-around for IE 11 bugs
+* now waits for print page to fully load before firing print command
+* added option to load scrips only on pages where shortcode is used

 = 1.5.2 =
 * fixed bug with do_not_print